simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 ### Dirk Geeraerts - Word meaning research, its scope and development

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CzeD4GIfn9s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

->
-**Abstract.**
-Lexical semantics has changed considerably in the past three decades, not least because of the emergence of Cognitive Semantics.
-To put those changes in the right perspective, this talk will describe the main stages in the development of word meaning research in modern linguistics: from historical semantics in the 19th century, over structuralist semantics in the middle of the 20th century, to neostructuralist and cognitive approaches in the late 20th and early 21st century.
-This evolution will be described from three perspectives: the theoretical one (what are the conflicting or converging assumptions of the approaches?), a descriptive one (what are the phenomena that word meaning research has focused on?), and a methodological one (is there an evolution in the methods of lexical semantics?).

 This lecture is largely a copy of one of the basic texts that lexical semanticists should read: Geeraerts, Dirk.
 2010.
 Theories of Lexical Semantics.
 One of Geeraerts's greatest hits is the historical overview of different approaches to lexical semantics in the last 150 years or so.